Milford Track: Guided tramp

 On a guided walk, walkers stay in lodges with facilities such as hot showers and catered meals.
-Guided trampers need only carry clothing, toiletries, their sheets, and lunch while on the trail.
+Guided trampers need only carry clothing, toiletries, and lunch while on the trail.

 Off season

 During the off season from May to mid-October, the track is essentially unregulated, and can be tramped in either direction, over any number of days.
 However, it is much more difficult and dangerous tramping in this season, as facilities at huts are removed, and some bridges (up to 10) are removed to prevent avalanche damage.